5386311

 About Us

-Assabet River National Wildlife Refuge, is one of eight national wildlife refuges that comprise the Eastern Massachusetts National Wildlife Refuge Complex.
-Over time these lands were traditionally hunted and fished by Nipmuc Tribes, farmed by colonists, crossed by railroad and used for military training.
-This area was known as the Sudbury Training Annex, part of Fort Devens and the U.S. Army until 2000 when the U.S. Army transferred over 2,000 acres to the U.S. Fish and Wildlife Service, therefore establishing the refuge.
+Assabet River National Wildlife Refuge is one of eight national wildlife refuges that comprise the Eastern Massachusetts National Wildlife Refuge Complex and is home to the Complex headquarters building.
+The lands the refuge consists of were traditionally hunted and fished by Nipmuc Tribes, later farmed by colonists, then crossed by railroad and used for military training.
+This area was known as the Sudbury Training Annex, part of Fort Devens and the U.S. Army until 2000 when the U.S. Army transferred over 2,000 acres to the U.S. Fish and Wildlife Service, establishing the refuge.

-Important habitat types on the refuge, such as freshwater wetlands, oak-pine forest, and shrubland are crucial in our management of migratory bird conservation.
-Many wildlife call Assabet River home including, numerous species of waterfowl and wading birds, songbirds, raptors, American beaver, bobcat, white-tailed deer, and various reptiles and amphibians.
+Important habitat types at the refuge, such as freshwater wetlands, oak-pine forest, and shrubland are crucial in our management of migratory bird conservation.
+Many wildlife call Assabet River home including numerous species of waterfowl and wading birds, songbirds, raptors, American beaver, bobcat, white-tailed deer, and various reptiles and amphibians.

 What We Do